blakewoo/personal-secretary/README.md

 # personal-secretary
-This web application is designed to keep personal files and to-dos.
+This web application is designed to keep personal files, timeline and to-dos.

 ## Rlease note